 - 1 tsp salt

-- You'll also want to grab some paper muffin liners - I'm convinced they keep them moist.
+- You’ll also want to grab some paper muffin liners to keep the muffins nice and soft!

 - 3 TBSP cream cheese